-Have you just gotten your head around the Eight Limbs of Yoga only to encounter yet another confusing yogic term: Raja yoga?
-In this article, I explain Raja yoga and how it can benefit us in the most easy-to-understand way
+Have you just gotten your head around the Eight Limbs of Yoga and learned the yogic term: Raja yoga?
+In this article, I explain what Raja yoga is and how it can benefit us in the most easy-to-understand way.

-When we don't understand yoga tradition, we tend to write it off as irrelevant or unimportant.
+In order to understand yoga tradition, we tend to write parts of it off as irrelevant or unimportant.
 However, every 21st-century yogi should understand the definition of Raja yoga and its meaning as it relates to many other yoga styles, including Hatha and Ashtanga.

 Learning yoga philosophy about different types of yoga can be complex and confusing, I feel ya, but this doesn’t have to be the case.
 Read on for the distilled explanation of the sacred Raja practice.